gr-blog/gregros.dev/posts/typescript/03/fixing-type-inference-in-generic-rest-parameters.post.md

 declare function List<T>(...args: T[]): List<T>
 ```

-But there is a problem here.
+But there's a problem here.
 While this approach does work if we just use values like `1` and `2`:

 ```ts
 const list: List<number> = List(1, 2)